partigabor/partigabor.github.io/content/posts/4-latex-vscode.md

 For example, this above will allow you to compile your document with LuaLaTeX using `latexmk` (which is the best compiler for modern documents with Unicode characters and other fancy stuff).
 You can fully customize the components and the recipes, you can search online how to do it.

+If you sign in to VSCode (via GitHub for example), you can sync your settings across devices.